JPBotelho/portfolio/Portfolio/_posts/2021-03-31-MathVisualization.md

 Generation and triangulation of mathematical knots.

-Knots are defined by a function that gives you a Point(x, y, z) from a single variable.
-That variable normally starts at -π and goes to π.
-You go slowly from the start to finish, maybe incrementing 0.01 every step, and you sample the functions that give you the point.
-This will gives you all the points in the knot.

-For triangulating it, you generate the normal using one point of the knot and the next.
-Then, imagine a circle aligned with that normal, like a tube around the knot.
-Generate n points evenly in that circle, and do that at every point.
-Those are your vertices.
-Triangulate.
+Simply put, knot is a closed curve that cannot be untangled.
+I don't quite understand the theory behind them, but I will explain how I implemented them.

+Given a variable u, which ranges from ]0 ; 2π[, there are a set of functions that transform u into a 3D point belonging to the knot.
+F(0) = F(2π), since a knot is a closed loop.
+The actual range for u and the functions used depend on the knot you are trying to generate.
+[I sourced mine from Paul Bourke's website](http://paulbourke.net/geometry/knots/)
+Having the points in the knot, it is now necessary to triangulate them.
+To do this, calculate the normal vector N of the edge between every point and the next.
+Afterwards, for every point, generate n vertices evenly spaced in a circumference of radius N (see github for visualization).
+In the end, it is just a matter of combining the vertices at each point and triangulating them.

 {:refdef: style="text-align: center;"}
 ![Test](/assets/images/Knot1.png "ageag")